bobgeorgethe3rd/freesewing/designs/capsleeve/README.md

 # @freesewing/capsleeve

-Cap sleeves to be used in other designs
+Cap Sleeve design to be used in other designs